Matsumotorise/MD-CV/index.md

 ### Human

 + Fluent and native in Chinese as spoken in household.
-+ Fluent in English after public school experience
++ Fluent in English after public school experience.
-+ Intermediate in Japanese after self-studying and attending Virginia Governor’s School Japanese Academy 16'
++ Intermediate in Japanese after self-studying and attending Virginia Governor’s School Japanese Academy 16'.

 ## Code

 ### Usual Workflow
 + Personally, I use Webstorm, CLion, InteliJ, and PyCharm in my programming.
-These JetBrains products have Vim-emulation and Git integration plugins that keeps things comfy.
+These JetBrains products have Vim-emulation, Git integration, and other plugins that keeps things comfy.